Firefighter: Cancer

 In addition to chemical exposures, firefighters often work 24-hr shifts or longer, and may respond to emergencies at night.
 Night shift work has been classified as a probable human carcinogen by IARC.
 Some firefighters also work with hazardous materials and trained to control and clean up these dangerous materials, such as oil spills and chemical accidents.
 As firefighters combat a fire and clean up hazardous materials, there is a risk of harmful chemicals coming in contact with their skin if it penetrates their personal protective equipment (PPE).
 In June 2022, IARC classified occupational exposure as a firefighter as "carcinogenic to humans."

-Firefighters are in addition to carcinogenic chemicals, firefighters can be exposed to radiation (alpha radiation, beta radiation, and gamma radiation).
+Firefighters can also be exposed to radiation (alpha radiation, beta radiation, and gamma radiation).

 There are many types of firefighters.
 Most research on firefighters' cancer risk has involved structural or municipal career firefighters.
 Wildland firefighters are specially trained firefighters tasked with controlling forest fires.
 They frequently create fire lines, which are swathes of cut-down trees and dug-up grass placed in the path of the fire.
 This is designed to deprive the fire of fuel.
 Wildland firefighting is a physically demanding job with many acute hazards.
 Wildland firefighters may hike several miles while carrying heavy equipment during the wildfire season, which has increased in duration over time, especially in the western United States.
 Unlike structural firefighters, wildland firefighters typically do not wear respiratory protection, and may inhale particulate and other compounds emitted by the wildfires.
 They also use prescribed fires to burn potential fire fuel under controlled conditions.
 To examine cancer risk for wildland firefighters, a risk assessment was conducted using an exposure-response relationship for risk of lung cancer mortality and measured particulate matter exposure from smoke at wildfires.
 This study concluded that wildland firefighters could have an increased risk of lung cancer mortality.
 The research on cancer for other subspecialty groups of firefighters is limited, but a recent study of fire instructors in Australia found an exposure-response relationship between training exposures and cancer incidence.